 Exercise is essential to keeping seniors healthy, active, and motivated.
-But getting them on board with a well-rounded exercise program can be a tall task.
-According to the Centers for Disease Control and Prevention, 28–34% of seniors ages 65–74, and 35–44% of seniors 75 years or older, are physically inactive.
-Senior living providers are looking for fresh approaches to engaging residents in fitness – with simple-to-implement group programs that meet individual needs.
+But getting them on board with a well-rounded exercise program can be a challenging task.
+Senior living providers are looking for fresh approaches to engage residents in fitness – with easy-to-implement group programs that still meet individual needs.

 Short-term rehabilitation, or “rehab,” centers provide critical medical follow-up for patients in their first days after a hospital stay.
 These facilities are key to ensuring a continued high level of care that helps patients regain health, strength, and mobility.
 They can mean the difference between a frustrating rebound to the hospital and a seamless return to home.

 Recovery requires more than just top-tier clinical care.
 It also involves providing opportunities for purposeful activity and engagement.
 One best-practice innovation is “Wellness on Wheels,” a mobile concierge program offering a range of portable activities for residents and their families.